joeyespo/path-and-address/README.md

 $ pip install path-and-address
 ```

-or put it in your project's `requirements.txt`.
+Or put it in your project's `requirements.txt`.

 Contributing